jly017tech/Window_Server-2022-25/README.md

 <p>
   After setting up OrionWolfDC Domain, I go ahead promote and went through each steps and click start and restarting the computer once it checks its prequisities.
+  I selected add new forest radio button because I don't have other domain exist and I have to create new domain.
 </p>